xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 definition.

-This is useful when the type described in a header does not match the returned type of the native method for example take the following Objective-C definition from `NSURLSession`:
+This is useful when the type described in a header does not match the returned type of the native method, for example take the following Objective-C definition from `NSURLSession`:

 `- (NSURLSessionDownloadTask *)downloadTaskWithRequest:(NSURLRequest *)request`